-Configure the System i to use MID (Managed IPDS Dialog) in order for the printer to be shared between the IPDS System i system and other non-IPDS systems, such as desktop PCs.
+Configure the System i to use MID in order for the printer to be shared between the IPDS System i system and other non-IPDS systems, such as desktop PCs.
 The following PSF configuration parameters must be set on the System i in order for it to support MID requests from the printer.

-Here is a System i example with MID Enabled:
+Here is an System i example with MID Enabled:

-PSF configuration:

-User resource library: JOBLIBL

-IPDS pass through N0

-+

-Activate release timer PRTNORDYF

-Release timer SEC15

-Restart timer IMMED

-APPC and TCP/IP retry count Delay time between retries

-Auto Session Recovery

-Acknowledge Fequency

-Blank page:

-Page size control: NO

-Resident fonts:

-Resource retention:

-Edge orient

-Use outline fonts N0

-Remote Location:

-Text description

-Device resource library list (List of names)
+( PSF configuration: Jser resource library IPDS pass through Activate release timer SEC15 IMMED 90 YES 100 YES NO YES YES YES Jee outline fonts Remote Location: Fext description Device resource library list (List of names)